msmith158/Cleanup-Krue/Assets/Resources/DialogueFiles/README.md

 > <i>Ah, Mr. Goldsworth!
 Good to see you, my fellow chap!</i>
 > <u>Same for you, my friend.
 Shall I fetch you a tea?</u>

-### Declaring Characters for Initiation & Change
-You can change whichever character is speaking on a new line by using an in-line argument.
-In-line arguments are enclosed with square brackets ("[ ]").
-To change a character, you must specifically type "character=" followed by the character you want to change to, e.g. Quinn or Caspian.
-You can then put your line of dialogue immediately after this argument, <b>without a space preceeding it.</b> For example:

-> [character=Quinn]Welcome to Watching Paint Dry: The Game
-> [character=Caspian]In this game, you sit and watch paint dry.

-Note that you do not have to redeclare a character that was already present on the last line of dialogue as it will automatically carry over into the next.
-In order to change the colour of the text box, find the "Dialogue Utils" component under the "DialogueManager" GameObject.

-### Declaring Expressions for Initiation & Change
-This feature allows you to change the expression of a character during a line of dialogue.
-Just like declaring characters, you must declare expressions with in-line arguments.
-These should come after declaring a character or on a new line where a character is not declared.
-To change expression, you must type "sprite=" followed by the emotion you want to change to, <b>without a space preceeding it.</b> For example:

-> [character=Quinn][sprite=Happy]Oh hi there, how are ya?
-> [sprite=Neutral]Aw, having a bad day?
-That's too bad.

-Please note that expressions must be added to a character's list of sprites, which can be found on the "Dialogue Utils" component on the "DialogueManager" GameObject.
-To add a new expression, expand a character's sprite list, click the + button and drag the sprite you want to implement from the project folder into the field.
-For expressions not yet added to the dialogue system, please speak to Mitchel.

 ### Using In-line Arguments
 The dialogue system has a custom-built in-line arguments system to allow for the change of certain settings during dialogue, such as character sprites and text speed.
 An in-line argument is enclosed with square brackets "[ ]" and follow a very specific format, which starts with what you want to change, e.g. "character", followed by equals "=", followed by the value you want to change that setting to, e.g. "Quinn"; for example: